Hoppiesama/CDCGANTextures/README.md

 Once you are happy with the images generated, grab the appropriate "Generator" file ( .h5 format ) and put it in the active generator folder.
 This will then allow you to use that generator next time you run the application and simply output 4 images of the type specified.

+**Also important!**

+You need CUDA, CUDNN, Python3, Tensorflow-gpu, Keras, Matplotlib.
+I think that's all of them!
+I dont think tensorflow works with the newer CUDNN and CUDA, so follow the tensorflow gpu stuff on their website : https://www.tensorflow.org/install/gpu.
+Pay particular attention to the VERSION NUMBERS on the software part.

 Special thanks to Tom Bashford-Rogers for pushing me to do this work during my degree.
-Was like banging my face against a wall until it broke.
+Also more thanks to people who have public repos of similar projects, it was super helpful in learning about this crazy magic deep learning business.